Parliament of Scotland: Origins

 The Scottish Parliament evolved during the Middle Ages from the King's Council.
 It is perhaps first identifiable as a parliament in 1235, described as a "colloquium" and already with a political and judicial role.
 In 1296 we have the first mention of burgh representatives taking part in decision making.
 By the early 14th century, the attendance of knights and freeholders had become important, and Robert the Bruce began regularly calling burgh commissioners to his Parliament.
 Consisting of The Three Estates – of clerics, lay tenants-in-chief and burgh commissioners – sitting in a single chamber, the Scottish parliament acquired significant powers over particular issues.
 Most obviously it was needed for consent for taxation (although taxation was only raised irregularly in Scotland in the medieval period), but it also had a strong influence over justice, foreign policy, war, and all manner of other legislation, whether political, ecclesiastical, social or economic.
 Parliamentary business was also carried out by "sister" institutions, before c.
 1500 by General Council and thereafter by the Convention of Estates.
 These could carry out much business also dealt with by Parliament – taxation, legislation and policy-making – but lacked the ultimate authority of a full parliament.
 The Scottish parliament met in a number of different locations throughout its history.
-In addition to Edinburgh, meetings were held in Perth, Stirling, St Andrews, Dundee, Linlithgow, Dunfermline, Glasgow, Aberdeen, Inverness and Berwick-upon-Tweed.
+In addition to Edinburgh, meetings were held in Perth, Stirling, St Andrews, Dundee, Linlithgow, Dunfermline, Inverkeithing, Glasgow, Aberdeen, Inverness and Berwick-upon-Tweed.